Mareo/epita-doc/docs/pie.md

 on their location.
 The machines have no hard drive, they boot via the network using PXE (Preboot Execution Environment).

-A menu is proposed with an archlinux session.
+A menu is proposed with an Archlinux session.
 Archlinux is the operating system chosen by the school.

 ## Live session

-The archlinux image evolves through the year to allow students to realize their projects.
+The Archlinux image evolves through the year to allow students to realize their projects.

 The image is loaded in the memory.
 Which means that the entirety of the